github/backup-utils/README.md

 ### Features

-The backup utilities are based on the backup and restore capabilities built in to GitHub Enterprise but implement a number of advanced features for backup hosts:
+The backup utilities implement a number of advanced capabilities for backup hosts, built on top of the backup and restore features already included in GitHub Enterprise.

+These advanced features include:

  - Complete GitHub Enterprise backup and recovery system via two simple utilities:<br>
    `ghe-backup` and `ghe-restore`.